iobroker-community-adapters/ioBroker.places/README.md

 There is just one mandatory configuration value: the radius (meters) which will be used to identify the current location of a user.
 The location of ioBroker is used to identify users being "at home", other places can be added as part of the configuration.

 * **Radius** (_mandatory_) should be the radius in meters used to check whether the user is at a specific place (home or custom).

+* **Name for home** can be used to set a custom name for the home place.

+* **Google Maps API key** will be used for enabling geocoding.
+A missing API key will be fetched from a configured vis-map instance (if available) when configuration page has been opened.

+* **Google Maps Geocoding** can be activated to get a real address and an elevation for a provided geoposition.

 * **Places** is a flexible list containing custom places where each place should have valid values for name, latitude and longitude.

 * **Users** is a flexible list containing user mappings.

 ## Usage